nschlia/ffmpegfs/README.md

 Hardware Acceleration
 =====================
 The new hardware acceleration feature is a bit tricky.
 It depends heavily on the hardware used.
 As this is a personal project, I cannot go, buy and test all possible devices.
 So I'll have to rely on you to report your issues so we can iron them out.
-Even different harware supporting the same API may act different.
+Even different hardware supporting the same API may act different.
 Sometimes the format range is not the same, sometimes subfeatures are missing and so on.

 How It Works
 ------------